ScanMountGoat/ldr_tools_blender/README.md

 An addon for importing LDraw files into Blender 3.3 or later.
 Report bugs or request new features in [issues](https://github.com/ScanMountGoat/ldr_tools_blender/issues).
 Download the latest version from [releases](https://github.com/ScanMountGoat/ldr_tools_blender/releases).

 ## Features
 The goal of this project is to provided a reliable and performant way to import digital LEGO models into modern versions of Blender for rendering.
-This includes models built with [LDraw editing programs](https://www.ldraw.org/downloads-2/third-party-software.html) and LDR files exported from [Bricklink Studio](https://www.bricklink.com/v3/studio/download.page).
+This includes importing and rendering [Bricklink Studio](https://www.bricklink.com/v3/studio/download.page) models or models built with [LDraw editing programs](https://www.ldraw.org/downloads-2/third-party-software.html).
 Studio models should be exported as LDraw under File > Export As in Studio before importing into Blender.

 * Compatible with LDR and MPD files.
 If you have a file that doesn't open correctly or an LDraw extension you'd like supported, please report it in [issues](https://github.com/ScanMountGoat/ldr_tools_blender/issues).
 *  Easily load LEGO models with hundreds of thousands of parts.
 For extremely large scenes, see [performance](#performance).